EddyVerbruggen/nativescript-apple-sign-in/README.md

 signInWithApple(
     {
-        // note that 'scopes' don't currently work - it'll probably be fixed in an upcoming iOS 13 beta
-        // but this is what you'll be doing in the future if you really need those details
+        // by default you don't get these details, but if you provide these scopes you will (and the user will get to choose which ones are allowed)
         scopes: ["EMAIL", "FULLNAME"]
     })
     .then(credential => {